AadityaR04/Autoencoders/Sparse_Autoencoder/README.md

 Sparse autoencoders offer us an alternative method for introducing an information bottleneck without requiring a reduction in the number of nodes at our hidden layers.
 Rather, we'll construct our loss function such that we penalize activations within a layer.
 For any given observation, we'll encourage our network to learn an encoding and decoding which only relies on activating a small number of neurons.
 It's worth noting that this is a different approach towards regularization, as we normally regularize the *weights* of a network, not the *activations*.

 This will force the sparse autoencoder to selectively activate regions of the network depending on the input data.
 As a result, we've limited the network's capacity to memorize the input data without limiting the networks capability to extract features from the data.
+The hyperparameter β controls how strong the penalty we want to apply on the sparsity loss.

 There are two main ways by which we can impose this sparsity constraint; both involve measuring the hidden layer activations for each training batch and adding some term to the loss function in order to penalize excessive activations.